Business Management

 Learning Outcomes:

-Upon completing this course, students possess a comprehensive, in-depth understanding of the opportunities and challenges of sustainability reporting, the process of balancing accounts as well as current challenges in balancing and consolidating accounts resulting from digital transformation and sustainability considerations.
+Upon completing this course, alumni possess a comprehensive, in-depth understanding of the opportunities and challenges of sustainability reporting, the process of balancing accounts as well as current challenges in balancing and consolidating accounts resulting from digital transformation and sustainability considerations.
 They are able to detect weaknesses in an organization`s financial reporting and derive a catalog of steps to ensure process reliability and accordingly the quality of financial accounting.
-Students understand the impact individual courses of management action have on stock size and results of financial reporting, and in particular sustainability reporting, in a complex and dynamic environment and comprehend the balance sheet approach and valuation.
-Building on the regulatory framework of norms that the course conveys, students strengthen their decision-making and problem-solving skills.
-By initially highlighting conceptual regulation intentions, the course supports students in developing their analytical and assessment skills, which enables them to gauge the impact changing legal framework conditions can have on an organization.
+Alumni understand the impact individual courses of management action have on stock size and results of financial reporting, and in particular sustainability reporting, in a complex and dynamic environment and comprehend the balance sheet approach and valuation.
+Building on the regulatory framework of norms that the course conveys, alumni strengthen their decision-making and problem-solving skills.
+By initially highlighting conceptual regulation intentions, the course supports alumni in developing their analytical and assessment skills, which enables them to gauge the impact changing legal framework conditions can have on an organization.

 Superior module: